daniil/js_helpers/README.md

 ## Snippets of useful JavaScript code

-* mouseOrToucEvents.js - Pointer agnostic events for both mouse and touch events based on availability.
+* mouseOrTouchEvents - Pointer agnostic events for both mouse and touch events based on availability.